Arsenal lost 1-0 on the road to Stoke City after a goal from former Real Madrid and PSG man Jese on his Potters debut.

 Match: Stoke City v Arsenal

 Kick-Off (GMT): Sat 19 Aug 17:30

-It’s been a place of disappointment in the past but the Gunners started brightly at the Bet365 Stadium, going in line with the more recent record.
+It’s been a place of disappointment in the past but the Gunners started brightly away in the Potteries, going in-line with the more recent record.
 The passing was slick and confident with Alex Oxlade-Chamberlain and Hector Bellerin looking particularly sharp out wide.

 Stoke were playing an unfavoured 3-4-3 formation and it was giving Arsenal a lot of opportunities early on.
 Lacazette, Welbeck and both full-backs were able to find space in behind the Potters’ backline early on but the Gunners couldn’t create any real chances.

 Both teams started to struggle to create chances as the first-half progressed.
 The Gunners had a couple of penalty shouts turned down while Stoke’s captain Ryan Shawcross pulled a free header well wide of Petr Cech’s goal.